 To enter a Transfer, tap the button at the bottom left.
 To enter recurring transfers, tap the second button at the bottom left.
-The 3rd button is for file-based data import of OFX formatted data.
-The fourth button is for Settings specific to the Accounts section.
+The 3rd and 4th buttons are for file-based data and network-based import of OFX formatted data.
+This is covered in the Data Import user guide.